-Digital marketing is a field which is developing constantly.
+Digital marketing is a field that is constantly developing.
 In fact, for the first time ever, expenditures for digital marketing in the US have surpassed that of marketing for TV, or any other form for that matter.
 Businesses are starting to realize that everyone is online these days, especially on social media, and that digital marketing is the perfect vehicle for them to reach out to their customers.
-However, the problem with digital marketing, despite its effectiveness, is that it’s very hard to predict what’s going to be next big thing since marketing trends come and go pretty rapidly.
+However, the problem with digital marketing, despite its effectiveness, is that it’s very hard to predict what’s going to be the next big thing since marketing trends come and go pretty rapidly.

 So which digital marketing trends are destined to become obsolete in 2018?
 Keep on reading.

 Huge banner ads have been around forever, and it really feels like they have overstayed their welcome.
 People are primarily looking for useful content, and all those banners are nothing more than a distraction.
 However, that doesn’t mean that you shouldn’t advertise your product, service, or brand, but it does mean you should be more subtle about it.

 The way to do it would be to rely on native advertising.
 Native ads not only look as if they’re a part of the platform on which they are being shown, but they also generate more leads than traditional ads and banners.

 There seems to be a misconception that long-form content is a thing of the past since people don’t have the time or the patience to read through it, which couldn’t be further from the truth.